Getting Started

 │ └── routes/

-│ └── api.php
+│ ├── api.php

-└── vendor/ # Composer dependencies
+└── vendor/ # Composer dependencies3.
+Understanding Key Files

-2. Understanding the Generated Files
+] );2.
+Understanding the Generated Files

 The CLI has created the basic structure with several important files:

-Configuration (avelpress.config.php
+Configuration (avelpress.config.php)

 <?php